FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 1.1 The Three Operator Profiles

-Profile B — The Restaurant-Added Virtual Brand: Existing brick-and-mortar restaurant adds 1-4 virtual brands using the same kitchen during shoulder hours (10am-12pm + 2pm-5pm).
-Incremental revenue $80K-$340K per parent unit, incremental EBITDA $24K-$95K at 8-14% incremental margin (the parent unit absorbs rent and base labor).
+Profile B — The Restaurant-Added Virtual Brand: an existing brick-and-mortar restaurant adds 1-4 virtual brands using the same kitchen during shoulder hours (roughly 10am-12pm and 2pm-5pm).
+Incremental revenue $80K-$340K per parent unit, incremental EBITDA $24K-$95K at 8-14% incremental margin because the parent unit already absorbs rent and base labor.
+About 22% of ghost-kitchen revenue in 2027 comes from this model.

-1.2 Unit Economics For A Single-Kitchen Multi-Brand Operator
+1.2 Unit Economics for a Single-Kitchen Multi-Brand Operator

-Rent: $3,500-$7,200/month at a CloudKitchens/Kitchen United/Kitopi facility, or $4,500-$11,000 standalone lease.
-Equipment: $42K-$185K (commercial range, combi oven, walk-in cooler, prep tables, packaging station, POS + tablet for each marketplace, 2-channel hood).
+Rent: $3,500-$7,200/month at a CloudKitchens / former-Kitchen-United / Kitopi facility, or $4,500-$11,000 on a standalone lease.
+Equipment: $42K-$185K (commercial range, combi oven, walk-in cooler, prep tables, packaging station, a POS tablet per marketplace, a 2-channel hood).
 Labor: 2-4 cooks per shift at $18-$24/hr; total labor $24K-$48K/month for a single-kitchen multi-brand operation.
+Food cost: 28-32% blended.
+Marketplace fees: 18-30% (DoorDash, Uber Eats, Grubhub).
+Packaging: $0.18-$0.85 per order.
+Target EBITDA: 8-18% on $1.4M-$2.6M AUV = $112K-$465K of annual operator income.

 1.3 The Multi-Brand Math

 Each virtual brand running out of a single kitchen typically generates $220K-$520K/year.
-4-7 brands per kitchen is the sweet spot: under 3 and the kitchen is underutilized, over 8 and menu complexity destroys speed (ticket time blows past the marketplace 30-minute SLA, ratings drop, store-closure risk).
+Four to seven brands per kitchen is the sweet spot: under three and the kitchen is underutilized; over eight and menu complexity destroys speed — ticket time blows past the marketplace 30-minute SLA, ratings drop, and store-closure risk climbs.
+The 2027 best practice is two "hero" brands at 35-50% of revenue each plus two to four "filler" brands at 10-20% each to maximize daypart utilization.

 2. The Marketplace Channel Mix

-2.1 DoorDash — The 65% Channel
+2.1 DoorDash — The ~65% Channel

-DoorDash holds 65% U.S. Delivery share in 2027 (up from 61% in 2024 — the platform is consolidating).
-Three commission tiers: Basic 15% (limited delivery radius, no promotion), Plus 25% (wider radius, basic promotion eligibility, DashPass discovery), Premier 30% (full promotion stack, top-of-feed placement, DoorDash money-back guarantee).
+DoorDash holds about 65% of U.S. third-party delivery share in 2027 (up from roughly 61% in 2024 — the platform keeps consolidating).
+It runs three commission tiers: Basic 15% (limited delivery radius, no promotion), Plus 25% (wider radius, basic promotion eligibility, DashPass discovery), and Premier 30% (full promotion stack, top-of-feed placement, money-back guarantee).
+Roughly 80% of ghost-kitchen operators run Plus as the floor — Basic doesn't generate enough volume.
+Premier is for high-AOV brands willing to pay for traffic.

-2.2 Uber Eats — The 25% Channel
+2.2 Uber Eats — The ~25% Channel

-2.3 Grubhub — The 10% Channel + Captive Markets
+2.3 Grubhub — The ~10% Channel + Captive Markets

-2.4 Direct-To-Consumer (Owned App + Web)
+2.4 Direct-to-Consumer (Owned App + Web)

-Only 4-8% of ghost-kitchen revenue is direct in 2027, but it's the highest-margin channel at 88-92% gross margin (vs 65-72% on marketplaces).
-Build through Olo Borderless, ChowNow Direct, Square Online, or Bbot ($99-$249/month + 2.9%+30¢ transaction).
+Only 4-8% of ghost-kitchen revenue is direct in 2027, but it's the highest-margin channel at 88-92% gross margin (versus 65-72% on marketplaces).
+Build it through Olo Borderless, ChowNow Direct, Square Online, or Bbot ($99-$249/month plus 2.9% + 30¢ per transaction).
 The play is retention — converting marketplace orders to direct through insert cards offering 10-20% off the next direct order.

 3. The Sales + Promotion Motion

-3.1 Marketplace Optimization Is The Whole Game
+3.1 Marketplace Optimization Is the Whole Game

 3.2 The Brand-Licensing Play